 Jackson's second season is continuing to be one in which he's proving his true worth in the NFL.

 In the last four games, Jackson and the Ravens put up more than 40 points three times.
-And Jackson was excellent in all three of those games, missing on only 14 passes (47-61) while throwing for 614 yards and 12 touchdowns.
+And Jackson was excellent in all three of those games, missing on only 14 pass attempts (47-61) while throwing for 614 yards and 12 touchdowns.
 He did not have one turnover during that span and was sacked only three times.

 And this only tells part of the story.